TritonVM/triton-vm/specification/isa.md

 # Triton VM Instruction Set Architecture

-Triton VM is a stack machine with RAM, with a second data structure for evaluating a sponge permutation.
+Triton VM is a stack machine with RAM.
 It is a [Harvard architecture](https://en.wikipedia.org/wiki/Harvard_architecture) with read-only memory for the program.
 The arithmetization of the VM is defined over the *B-field* $\mathbb{F}_p$ where $p=2^{64}-2^{32}+1$.
 This means the registers and memory elements take values from $\mathbb{F}_p$, and the transition function gives rise to low-degree transition verification polynomials from the ring of multivariate polynomials over $\mathbb{F}_p$.